 Side-effects can happen with any medicine, and you should discuss these with your doctor.
 Loss of effect can happen with any biologic.
 If this happens, your doctor should review your treatment plan and discuss the next steps with you.

-If either you or your doctor feels that the adalimumab biosimilar is not working well for you, this should be discussed, and your treatment reviewed.
-You may be offered the possibility of switching to a different adalimumab biosimilar or switching back to Humira.
+If either you or your doctor feels that your adalimumab biosimilar is not working well for you, this should be discussed, and your treatment reviewed.
+You may be offered the possibility of switching to a different adalimumab biosimilar.

 You will be offered the same adalimumab biosimilars that your hospital clinic in England is offering to patients who live in England who attend that clinic.